gilgen/ember-pusher/README.md

 we need to use browserify to bring it into the addon.
 Unfortunately this means that in your app you will need to do the following.
 That's it.

-`npm install --save-dev ember-browserify`
+`npm install --save-dev ember-browserify` (check to make sure you don't already have this in your `package.json`)
-`npm install --save-dev pusher-js@3.1.0` (check to make sure you don't already have this in your `package.json`)
+`npm install --save-dev pusher-js@3.1.0` (make sure you don't have `pusher` being pulled in in your bower.json)

 ### Is it good?